 Asset: An asset that is productive that has the ability to generate profits and cash flow.
-This includes machinery; computers and electronic products; electric equipment, appliances and components; transportation equipment; furniture and related products; and other durable goods.
-All construction in respect of structures (including, but not limited to, immovable property, internal and external walls whether load bearing or otherwise, roofing and floors, columns and beams) and land is excluded.
+This includes machinery; computers and electronic products; electric equipment, appliances and components; transportation equipment and commercial vehicles; furniture and related products; and other durable goods including containers for storage.
+All construction in respect of structures (including, but not limited to, prefab, immovable property, internal and external walls whether load bearing or otherwise, roofing and floors, columns and beams) and land is excluded.